 Concord’s elegant C2 line of sporty chronographs has recently received yet another upgrade.
-Called Concord C2 GraffitiGrey (ref.
-0320190), the new wrist watch may not look as striking as the last year’s Chronograph Amethyst model, but it still features the C2’s signature energetically shaped, medium-sized body, which is now presented in black PVD-treated steel and is accompanied with a nicely tinted sapphire glass and grey Superluminova accents on the three-dimensional dial.
+The 2012 Concord C2 GraffitiGrey (ref.
+0320190) may not look as striking as the 2011 Chronograph Amethyst, but it still features the C2’s signature energetically shaped, medium-sized body, which is now presented in black PVD-treated steel and is accompanied with a nicely tinted sapphire glass and grey Superluminova accents on the three-dimensional dial.

 Judging by the officially unveiled specs, the watch sports the same technical characteristics as the stealthy Concord C2 Chronograph Matte-Black (Refs.
 SKU 0320141 / 0320138) that was presented almost exactly a year ago.